Equilibrium and non-equilibrium properties of superfluids and superconductors: Conclusion

 \section{Conclusion}

 We showed that current-carrying states cannot be thermal equilibrium states (theorem 1).
 In the case of superfluidity, it was demonstrated, together with results of \cite{Wre1}, that ground states cannot be equilibrium states if a certain condition on the limit points (possibly along subsequences) of the energy-momentum spectrum of finite systems is met (corollary 1), and that in the latter case the systems describe non-equlibrium stationary states (NESS).
 In the Girardeau-Lieb-Liniger model it was shown that the conditions of corollary 1 are indeed met, and that the energy spectrum of the infinite system is unbounded from below (proposition 1).
-More important conceptually, this unboundedness from below was related to the existence of certain elementary excitations - the umklapp excitations - which derive from the existence of an effective ''Fermi distribution'' for the Boson system.
+In the specific case of the Girardeau model, this unboundedness from below was related to the existence of certain elementary excitations - the umklapp excitations - which derive from the existence of an effective ''Fermi distribution'' for the Boson system.
 The latter is, on the other hand, a direct consequence of the \textbf{repulsive} nature of the interactions, which, for realistic systems, is present in the van der Waals forces between neutral atoms.
+Although the unboundedness from below in the thermodynamic limit of $H_{\Lambda,\vec{v}}$ is not expected to be specific to repulsive interactions, we know of no other rigorous examples even in the repulsive case.

 The umklapp excitations, which imparting large momentum and small energy to the particles, may be special to singular repulsive interactions in one-dimensional systems.
 Nevertheless, Seiringer and Yin \cite{SeYin} showed that the Lieb-Liniger model is a suitable limit of dilute Bosons in three dimensions, and, thus, a qualitatively similar picture may hold for more realistic systems.
 In fact, Lieb's two branches of excitations have been seen experimentally, see \cite{SKODTD}.
 In general, for realistic systems, it is conjectured that the instability for translational superfluids is caused by rotons, which arise as local minima of the infimum of the excitation spectrum, see \cite{MaRo}, pg.~246.
 These should also take place only for sufficiently large momentum, as a consequence of the properties of the liquid structure factor, if one assumes the Feynman variational wave function, see \cite{MaRo}, pg.~256.
 For the Feynman variational wave function, see \cite{CDZ} and \cite{WSi}.